Origins Centre is dedicated to exploring and celebrating the deep and rich history of Africa.

 Opportunities for art students

-The museum offers many opportunities for art students of all ages to participate in visual analysis of original examples of rock painting and engravings: sketching and copying images; studies of functional and symbolic meanings in tools and other artifacts; exploring how early artists made pigments, brushes and various methods of making; responses, interpretations and inspiration.
+The museum offers many opportunities for art students of all ages to participate in visual analysis of original examples of rock painting and engravings.
+They can also study the functional and symbolic meanings in tools and other artifacts; exploring how early artists made pigments, brushes and various methods of making.

-There are also five major contemporary artworks that can be studied and explored for the ways in which artists interpret and respond to the research of archeologists and paleontologists.
+There are also five major contemporary artworks that can be studied and explored for the ways in which artists interpret and respond to the research of Archaeologists and Palaeontologists.